Rady School of Management

 Associate Professor of Marketing

-Dr. Liu specializes in judgment and decision making, focusing on the cognitive and emotional basis of consumer choice, social interactions, and well-being.
-Her recent research topics include self-control decisions, risky choices, the emotion of anger, and prosocial behavior.
+Wendy Liu specializes in consumer judgment and decision making, focusing on the cognitive and emotional basis of consumer choice, social interactions, and well-being.
+Her recent research topics include decision making under complexity, such as shortlist formation, decisions involving risk, self control decisions, the role of complex emotions, contextualized motivations and values, and consumer behavior in medical and health domains.

 Dr Liu’s research has been published in leading marketing and management journals such as the Journal of Consumer Research and Organizational Behavior and Human Decision Processes.
 Her work has also been featured in the national media, such as Businessweek and Time Magazine.